With just a few weeks to go before the new financial year, now is the time to start working through your end-of-year checklist.

-An end of year checklist can also act as a catalyst for ensuring your books are up-to date, the business is tidy digitally (and physically if you’ve made it into the office this year throughout the pandemic), all payroll and accounts are balanced, you’re not keeping any unnecessary data or physical files, and analysing your goals for the year.
+An end-of-year checklist can also act as a catalyst for ensuring your books are up-to-date, the business is tidy digitally (and physically if you’ve made it into the office this year throughout the pandemic), all payroll and accounts are balanced, you’re not keeping any unnecessary data or physical files, and analysing your goals for the year.

 It is also a time to acknowledge your employees and ensure they feel appreciated.